Best Tips on How to Stay Cool On Summer Camping

 Schedule adventures for early mornings and late evenings

 The late morning heat can make activities outside hopeless and now and again risky.
 Take hikes, dip, or play lawn games in the cooler morning and evening hours when the sun isn't as scorching.
-Instead, spend the most blazing hours of the day relaxing under the shade of the tree.
+Instead, spend the most blazing hours of the day relaxing under the tree's shade.

-Small fans – corded if you have power access or battery operated if you don't – circulate air to chill you off.
-Look for battery-operated models that can be swung from the highest point of the tent for the best air ventilation.
+Small fans—corded if you have power access or battery-operated if you don't—circulate air to cool you off.
+For the best air ventilation, look for battery-operated models that can be swung from the highest point of the tent.

 Stay hydrated.

-Hydration is essential in hot weather for safety reasons, yet it will likewise keep you cooler.
-Pack additional water for summer camping adventures, and make sure to drink before feeling thirsty.
+Hydration is essential in hot weather for safety reasons, yet it will keep you cooler.
+Pack additional water for summer camping adventures, and drink before feeling thirsty.

-Keep your water from getting excessively warm by keeping it iced down in insulated jugs, and make sure you are drinking clean water while on camp.
-The Berkey Water Filters offer a filtration system for outdoor activities.
+Ice-cool your water in insulated jugs to prevent it from getting excessively warm.
+To ensure you drink clean water while on camp, use the Berkey Water Filters, a filtration system for outdoor activities.

 Take advantage of frozen water bottles in your water cooler

-Once you no longer need your frozen water bottles to keep your cooler cold, take advantage of these or still-cold ice packs.
+Use these or still-cold ice packs to keep your cooler cold once you no longer need frozen water bottles.
 You can hold a frozen bottle against your skin briefly for a moment's cooling impact.
-You can as well set the bottle before a fan to blow cool air around within the tent.
+You can also set the bottle before a fan to blow cool air around within the tent.

 Opt for no-cook camping meals.